 An income and expenditure statement is also known as a profit and loss account.
-It summarises all your business income and expenses, categorised into different line items such as revenue by type or costs such as freelancers, travel, website costs and marketing.
+Essentially, it summarises all your business income and expenses.
+It is categorised into different line items such as revenue by type, or costs.
+For example, freelancers, travel, website costs and marketing.

 The statement’s format will vary from business to business because they have different income and expenses.
-The simplest (and free) way to do one is to use a spreadsheet, here is an example income and expenditure statement for a service based business to help get you started:
+The simplest (and free) way to do one is to use a spreadsheet.
+Below is an example of an income and expenditure statement for a service based business to help get you started:

 When it comes to putting together your own income and expenditure statement, there are a few things you should consider before you start work:

 You’ll need to have a start date and end date for the timeframe you declare your business income and expenses.
 This is what HMRC call an accounting period.
 The easiest dates to choose is either 31 March or 5 April, which matches the tax year.
 If you choose anything else you could end up with overlap profits and paying more tax than you need to.

 Choose an Accounting Basis

 HMRC lets you choose between two methods when it comes to deciding which of your business income and expenses you include on your tax return.
 It’s helpful to decide which one you are using when you prepare your income and expenditure statement so you’ll have the right numbers ready for tax-time.
 The two methods are: